mindspore-ai/docs/tutorials/source_en/model_infer/ms_infer/ms_infer_model_infer.rst

 - **KVCache quantization**: reduces graphics memory consumption, effectively enhancing overall throughput.
 (KVCache consumes considerable graphics memory and model weights in LLM inference.)
 MindSpore supports quantizing KVCache from float16 to int8.
 Through flash attention and page attention, quantization and dequantization are fused into operators to reduce the overhead caused by quantization and improve the overall throughput.

-To quantize a model using golden-stick, perform the following steps:
+To quantize a model using Golden Stick, perform the following steps:

 1. **Model quantization**: Use a quantization algorithm to convert the model data type from high-bit type (eg. float16) to low-bit type (eg. int8 or int4).